Athens' Golden Age and the Delian League

 After the Greco-Persian Wars, which lasted from 499-479 BC, the Greek city-states were victorious but cautious.

-The Persian Empire had been defeated, but they still posed a threat to the Greeks, since they remained a dominant power in Asian Minor and the Aegean.
+While the Persian Empire had been defeated, they still posed a threat to the Greeks, since they remained a dominant power in Asia Minor and the Aegean.

 In order to protect themselves from future invasions, many of the Greek city-states formed the Delian League in 478 BC, which replaced the Hellenic League that had been led by Sparta.